MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 # Key concepts - Use Power Automate flows in Power Virtual Agents

-[Power Automate](https://flow.microsoft.com) is a service that you can use to build automated workflows using low-code, drag-and-drop tools.
-[Cloud flows](/power-automate/overview-cloud) can extend the capabilities of your bot to automate complex activities or query back-end systems.
-For example, flows with [user authentication](advanced-end-user-authentication.md) can retrieve information about users after they've signed in.

-Call flows from topics as a discrete **Call an action** node.
-You can use flows that already exist in your [Power Apps environment](environments-first-run-experience.md) or create a flow from the Power Virtual Agents [authoring canvas](authoring-create-edit-topics.md).
+Extend the capabilities of your bot with [cloud flows](/power-automate/overview-cloud) that you build in [Power Automate](https://flow.microsoft.com) using low-code, drag-and-drop tools.
+You can use flows that already exist in your [Power Apps environment](environments-first-run-experience.md) or create a flow from the [Power Virtual Agents authoring canvas](authoring-create-edit-topics.md).
+Call bot-ready flows from bot topics as a discrete **Call an action** node.

 [!INCLUDE [Requirements for Power Automate flows](includes/flow-requirements.md)]